-The The status of AB pod is considered "not recovered" at this time.
-AB pod now contains approximately 29 whales, but numbered 36 whales before the spill and was a unified pod.
-The AB25 subpod no longer travels with AB pod, but has attached itself to AJ pod.
-The AT1 transient group has also failed to recover from the 9 mortalities
+The status of AB pod is considered "not recovered" at this time.
+AB pod now contains approximately 29 whales (2008 census is not yet complete), but numbered 36 whales before the spill and was a unified pod.
+The AB25 subpod generally does not travel with the rest of AB pod, but has attached itself to AJ pod.
+The AT1 transient group has also failed to recover from the 9 mortalities suffered following the spill and now numbers